 Criteria for Review

 - Potential impact of project on the Network and community served

 - Demonstrated ability to achieve stated goals within one year

 - For projects involving training, a demonstration of expressed interest in participation from the network’s members

 - For projects involving purchase of supplies, identification of an appropriate location for storing supplies and a feasible plan for distribution of supplies amongst network’s members in the event of an emergency

-- Submit an application through our online application portal.
-You will be prompted to log in.
-If you already have an account (as an online community member or past program participant), use your existing login information.
-If you do not have an account, you can quickly set one up before you begin your application.
+- Applications are submitted through our online application portal.
+When you enter the portal, you will be prompted to login to the system using a login ID and password.
+If you already have an account (this should be the case if you are an AIC member or have participated in an AIC or FAIC program), use the same login information you use to access that account.
+If you do not have an account in the system, you can quickly set one up before you begin your application.